-If you’re a totally newbie, you don’t necessarily have to spend a lot of money on your first drone.
-For professional aerial filming, unfortunately there’s not much you’ll be able to accomplish with a quadcopter in the $200 bracket, but you can definitely get a flying machine that will get you in the air for the first time, help you acquire flying skills and even let you capture some cool aerial footage.
-Anyway, it is very important to understand that you get what you pay for: in this price range you should not expect high-end drones from top brands.
+If you’re a total newbie, you don’t necessarily have to spend a lot of money on your first drone.
+For professional aerial filming, unfortunately, there’s not much you’ll be able to accomplish with a quadcopter in the $200 bracket, but you can definitely get a flying machine that will get you in the air for the first time, help you acquire flying skills and even let you capture some cool aerial footage.
+Anyway, it is very important to understand that you get what you pay for: in this price range, you should not expect high-end drones from top brands.

 Best drone to buy under 200 (Top 5 for 2019)

 As we are only in the middle of 2019, I selected just 5 drones – following to update the list to Top 10 at the end of the year.